kristianmandrup/generator-polymer-init-2-x-app/README.md

   2.0-starter-kit - (2.0 preview) starter application template
 ```

-To skip the menu prompt, you can use the internal generator name in the `init` command, which do not match the names shown in the `init` menu.
+To skip the menu prompt, you can use the internal generator names in the `init` command, which do not match the names shown in the `init` menu.
 Refer to the generator usages below.

 #### `2.0-app` generator